pivotal/docs-tap/scst-store/ingress.hbs.md

 # Ingress and multicluster support

-Supply Chain Security Tools - Store has ingress support by using Contour's HTTPProxy resources.
+Supply Chain Security Tools (SCST) - Store has ingress support by using Contour's HTTPProxy resources.
 To enable ingress support, a Contour installation must be available in the cluster.

 SCST - Store's configuration includes two options to configure the proxy: `ingress_enabled` and `ingress_domain`.
 If needed, you can override the `shared.ingress_domain` Tanzu Application Platform level setting with the `ingress_domain` parameter.
 The store also supports the option to provide a custom certificate under the `tls` option, which needs two options to specify the certificate to use `secretName` and `namespace`.